 Ratan Kumar Kesh: So, our asset quality in commercial book as of now is pristine, I would say.
 In fact, 93% plus is commercial book are twofold.
 One, clearly, we want to be growing a bit more secured.
-We also won some of these customers to be in our kitty to be able to do whole lot of other income A- and above.
-So, the book quality is absolutely strong.
-The reason why we are growing businesses on trade, CMS, FOREX and transaction banking businesses.
+We also won some of these customers to be in our kitty to be able to do whole lot of other income businesses on trade, CMS, FOREX and transaction banking businesses.
 So, that's a clear rationale.
 On retail book, it's growing at 90%.
 The NPA levels are at the same steady to improving.
 So, to that extent, I think retail is also looking quite good.